 If the roof is closed, fireworks will shoot out from it following a Jays homer or a Jays win.
 That’s right, indoor fireworks.
 But the peak of the roof is high enough that you should not be in danger.

 After the Game.
 As I said, Blue Jays fans may try to take a few liberties, especially if their team has beaten the Yankees.
 Toronto is an international city, every bit as much as New York is, and some of these people may have cut their teeth as sports fans in European soccer.
-But we’re not talking about hooligans here.
-And, of course, you can just bring up the 27 rings, or the 5 the Yankees have won since Joe Carter touched ‘em all 20 years ago.
-Wow, that means a recent college graduate living in Toronto has no memory of it.
-Beats being 50 and having no memory of the Leafs winning the Cup, though.
+But we're not talking about hooligans here.
+And, of course, you can just bring up the 27 rings, or the 5 the Yankees have won since Joe Carter touched 'em all 23 years ago.
+Wow, that means a 30-year-old living in Toronto may have no memory of it.
+Beats being 55 and having no memory of the Leafs winning the Cup, though.

 The official address for the Rogers Centre is 1 Blue Jays Way, which is the street outside the left field corner, which flows into Peter Street.
 At 99 Blue Jays Way is Wayne Gretzky's Restaurant.
 But since he betrayed his former fellow players and sided with his current fellow owners in the 2004-05 NHL lockout, I consider him a traitor to the game of hockey, and I will not set foot in his establishment, and I would advise you to avoid it as well.